-- (d) any other reason which the Governing Body believes is sufficiently serious to justify removal. - 27.
-If no less than twenty-five per cent of the Governing Body Fellows make a complaint to the Deputy Head of House seeking the removal of the Head of House from office for one of the reasons set out in section 26, the Deputy Head of House shall refer such a complaint to the Governing Body, exclusive of the Head of House. - 28.
-If the Governing Body resolves by a simple majority that the complaint does not raise a prima facie case, or that it is trivial or invalid or unjustified, they may determine that no further action shall be taken upon it. - 29.
+- (a) gross misconduct; - (b) lack of capability or qualifications for performing the role of Head of House, including poor performance or incapacity on medical grounds; - (c) contravention of law if the office were to continue; - (d) any other reason which the Governing Body believes is sufficiently serious to justify removal. - 26.27.
+If no less than twenty-five per cent of the Governing Body Fellows make a complaint to the Deputy Head of House seeking the removal of the Head of House from office for one of the reasons set out in section 26, the Deputy Head of House shall refer such a complaint to the Governing Body, exclusive of the Head of House. - 27.28.
+If the Governing Body resolves by a simple majority that the complaint does not raise a prima facie case, or that it is trivial or invalid or unjustified, they may determine that no further action shall be taken upon it. - 28.29.
 If the Governing Body, on material presented, resolves by a simple majority that the complaint raises a prima facie case which could, if proved, justify the removal of the Head of House from office, they shall appoint a Tribunal to hear and determine the matter.
-A Tribunal shall consist of three persons who are not Fellows of the College and are not employed by the College, as follows: - (a) one person who holds, or has held, judicial office, or who is a barrister or solicitor of at least ten years' standing, who shall be Chair; and - (b) two other persons. - 30.
-The Tribunal shall consider the complaint in accordance with the procedure set out in Regulations. - 31.
-The Tribunal shall send its decision on the complaint, together with its findings of fact and the reasons for its decision, to the Deputy Head of House. - 32.
+A Tribunal shall consist of three persons who are not Fellows of the College and are not employed by the College, as follows: - (a) one person who holds, or has held, judicial office, or who is a barrister or solicitor of at least ten years' standing, who shall be Chair; and - (b) two other persons. - 29.30.
+The Tribunal shall consider the complaint in accordance with the procedure set out in Regulations. - 30.31.
+The Tribunal shall send its decision on the complaint, together with its findings of fact and the reasons for its decision, to the Deputy Head of House. - 31.32.
 If the Tribunal finds that the complaint justifies removal of the Head of House, the Deputy Head of House is empowered to convene a meeting of the Governing Body, exclusive of the Head of House, provided that a minimum of fourteen days' notice of the meeting is given.
-The Governing Body may by a resolution approved by two-thirds at least of those members of the Governing Body present and eligible to vote at the meeting, dismiss the Head of House. - 33.
-The Head of House may institute an appeal against his or her dismissal by serving on the Deputy Head of House a notice in writing setting out the grounds of the appeal within the time limit set out in the notice of dismissal, the minimum period of which must be fourteen days. - 34.
+The Governing Body may by a resolution approved by two-thirds at least of those members of the Governing Body present and eligible to vote at the meeting, dismiss the Head of House.

+- 32.33.
+The Head of House may institute an appeal against his or her dismissal by serving on the Deputy Head of House a notice in writing setting out the grounds of the appeal within the time limit set out in the notice of dismissal, the minimum period of which must be fourteen days. - 33.34.
 An appeal commenced under section 33 shall be heard in accordance with the procedure set out in Regulations.